vdclab/vdclab-wiki/BioGPS.md

 &NewLine;
 BioGPS is clearly a work in progress, but we think we've got a framework that's here to stay.
 Let us know if you've got suggestions, but otherwise, just dig in!
 {.is-info}

+## Notes from user
+- This database is limited to mamalian gene annotation
+- Pluggins are available to search multiple databases at once and display their results in one page.
+-

+## Ease of use
+> This tool stands above most annotation tools by seemlessly tieing multiple databases into 1 location.
+Each pluggin I tested worked perfectly and the presentation of the data was a great middle ground between cluttered and simplistic.

 ## Website